Pensions in Luxembourg

 If you contributed for less than 120 months or your contributions were very low (self-employed independents on incomes lower than the social minimum wage for example), you can apply to have your social security contributions re-imbursed, or combined with contributions to state pensions made in another EU country.

-You can also include periods you were not able to contribute, such as the years you studied from the ages of 18 to 27 or where you took time off for childcare, or injury through work, when you were not able to contribute.
-This includes sickness, time on unemployment benefit, apprenticeships, charity work and certain sporting activities.
+You can also include periods you were not able to contribute, such as the years you studied from the ages of 18 to 27 or where you took time off for childcare, or injury through work.
+This includes sickness, time on unemployment benefit, apprenticeships, charity work, and certain sporting activities.

 How much do you get?

 Pension payments are indexed year on year to reflect the cost of living.
-From January 2021 they will be adjusted upwards by 1.3% (compared to an increase of 1.5% in 2020).
+From 1 January 2023, they were adjusted upwards by 2.2% in line with inflation increases and changes to salaries.

 You can purchase insurance retroactively if you have interruptions in your mandatory contributions.
 You must have accrued 12 months of mandatory contributions and not be over 65 years or have a personal pension.
 You must also live within the EU when you submit your application.